 Chrome Vs Firefox: Is Firefox Quantum Faster Than Google Chrome?

-Firefox 57 is a new version of itself, with Mozilla calling it the biggest change since the release of Firefox 1.0.
+Firefox Quantum (Firefox 57) was a new version of itself, with Mozilla calling it the biggest change since the release of Firefox 1.0.
 Having the advantage of its looks, performance, reliability, the open source web browser is on the way to make it’s footprint bigger.
 Mozilla is also working on a feature that would warn users if they visit website hacked in the past.

 It would be hard if we were to call one web browser superior, although, Chrome has proved itself.
 If we only consider the benchmarks, Chrome seems to be a clear leader here.
 However, everyday users won’t be affected much by the numbers.
 So, we can’t kick Firefox out of the competition.
 Also, the configuration of the machine you use affects the performance of the web browsers.

-What’s best possible is to give Firefox Quantum a try.
+What’s best possible is to give Firefox Quantum a fair chance.
 I am pretty sure it won’t disappoint many.

 Firefox Quantum Vs Chrome – What are your views?
 Drop your thoughts in the comments.